elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/introduction.md

 ## Technology Stack

-There are _many_ technologies involved in building and deploying a modern web application.
+There are _many_ technologies involved in building and deploying modern web applications.
 We'll be using a straightforward stack of technologies that will allow us the flexibility to scale our applications gracefully.
 Here's the short version of the technology stack:

 - Back-end: Elixir
 - Front-end: Elm

-These technologies are standing on the shoulders of giants, so here's a little more information about other technologies we'll also use while building our
+These technologies stand on the shoulders of giants, so here's a little more information about other technologies we'll also use while building our
 applications:

 - Back-end: Elixir and Phoenix
-- Front-end: Elm and the Elm Architecture and JavaScript
+- Front-end: Elm, the Elm Architecture, and JavaScript
 - Version Control: Git and GitHub
-- Data: PostgreSQL and JSON
+- Data: Ecto, PostgreSQL, and JSON
 - Deployment: Heroku

 ## Functional Programming

-If you're coming from a background in working with **Ruby on Rails** or **JavaScript** web frameworks, then you'll have a great head start in being able to grasp the content and move smoothly through the book.
-Something to keep in mind is that **Elixir** and **Elm** are _functional_ languages.
-If you're coming from an _object-oriented_ background, you may find some of the programmatic approaches to be unfamiliar at first, but that initial discomfort will pay off well in the long run as you learn to solve problems in an elegant and pleasing manner.
+If you're coming from a background in working with Ruby on Rails or JavaScript web frameworks, then you'll have a head start in being able to grasp the content and move smoothly through the book.
+Something to keep in mind is that Elixir and Elm are _functional_ languages.
+If you're coming from an _object-oriented_ background, you may find some of the programmatic approaches to be unfamiliar at first, but that initial discomfort will pay off well in the long run as you learn to solve problems in an elegant functional manner.